Vodňany

 Vodňany ([ˈvodɲanɪ]; Wodnian) is a town in Strakonice District in the South Bohemian Region of the Czech Republic.
-It has about 6,800 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone, Vodňany's administrative part of Křtětice is protected as a village monument zone.
+It has about 7,400 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The village of Křtětice within Vodňany is protected as a village monument zone.

-Administrative parts
+Administrative division

-Vodňany are made up of town parts of Vodňany I and Vodňany II and villages of Čavyně, Hvožďany, Křtětice, Pražák, Radčice, Újezd and Vodňanské Svobodné Hory.
+Vodňany consists of nine municipal parts (in brackets population according to the 2021 census):